Sankarshan03/intraday_momentum_BankNifty50/README.md

 - **Overfitting**: The strategy uses a simple crossover; more complex filters could improve robustness.
 - **Leverage**: The backtest assumes trading 1 unit per signal; leverage can amplify returns and drawdowns.
 - **Short Selling**: The strategy assumes ability to short the index, which may not be practical for all investors.
+- **Regime Filter Sensitivity**: The 70th percentile threshold may need to be calibrated for different market conditions.
-- **Benchmark Underperformance**: The negative information ratio post-cost suggests the strategy does not add value beyond the benchmark once costs are considered.
+- **Benchmark Performance**: The positive information ratio (0.25 net) suggests the strategy adds modest value beyond the benchmark.

 ---

 ## Future Improvements

-- Add a trend‑filter (e.g., 200‑period SMA) to avoid trading during sideways markets.
+- Optimize ATR period and threshold percentiles systematically.
 - Implement dynamic position sizing (e.g., volatility‑adjusted).
 - Test on other indices or asset classes.
 - Include slippage and market impact models.
-- Optimize ATR period and threshold percentiles systematically.
-- Consider a long-only version to reduce transaction costs and allow for easier execution.
+- Consider a long-only version to reduce transaction costs.
-- Incorporate volume or volatility filters to reduce false signals.
+- Incorporate additional market regime indicators (e.g., volume, volatility).
 - Explore machine learning approaches for regime detection.
+- Add a stop-loss mechanism to limit drawdowns.